sfaber34/tour-fork/README.md

 [
   {
     "date": "09/25/2025-10/15/2025",
-    "title": "A future event with a rollover into the next month", "location": "Location 4",
+    "title": "An event with a rollover into the next month", "location": "Location 4",
     "description": "We'll show off SpeedRun Ethereum and dive into vibe coding onchain apps and the art of one-shotting."
   }